 People often want to justify or add context to a response, and providing them with the ability to leave comments enables them to do that.
 Monique Hughes, Senior Customer Success Coach at Culture Amp, says, “Not providing the ability to add comments can create a distinct source of friction in an employee survey.”

 When and how should you review employee survey comments?

 There can sometimes be a desire to read the comments first.
-It’s satisfying to see what people are saying in writing, but it can be misleading to start your survey analysis with employee comments.
-That said, the question remains: when is the right time to review employee survey comments?
+It’s satisfying to see what people say in writing, but starting your survey analysis with employee comments can be misleading.
+The question remains: when is the right time to review employee survey comments?

-- When reviewing employee survey data, start with your participation rate.
-Make sure you have enough of your organization represented to be confident in the data.
+When reviewing employee survey data, start with your participation rate.
+Ensure you have enough of your organization represented to be confident in the data.
 See this guide for the right employee survey response rate for your company’s size.

 How to use comments to tell a story with your data

-Text analytics can also help you determine what people are talking about and their general emotions about those things.
+Text analytics can also help you determine what people are talking about and their general emotions.
 The image below shows Culture Amp’s text analytics tool, with negative comments on the left and more positive comments on the right.